openethereum/openethereum.github.io/Proof-of-Authority-Chains.md

 Create accounts:
 - `personal_newAccount(password)` creates new account and returns its address
-- `parity_newAccountFromPhrase(password, phrase)` creates an account deterministically and returns its address (always the same for a given input)
+- `parity_newAccountFromPhrase(phrase, password)` creates an account deterministically and returns its address (always the same for a given input)

 Validate the blocks:
 - `parity_setEngineSigner(address, password)` set this to one of authority addresses in order to participate in the consensus